dreamfactorysoftware/platform-wiki/about-snowplow/Product-roadmap.md

 The current release of SnowPlow is **0.7.2**.
 The planned roadmap for SnowPlow is divided in two:

 1. **Short term: a series of planned point releases** - adding specific, mostly incremental features, tweaks and bug fixes to the core platform
-2. **Longer term: an approximate schedule for new components and capabilities** - setting out priorities and approximate timings for all-new SnowPlow components and the like
+2. **Longer term: an approximate schedule for new components and capabilities** - setting out priorities and approximate timings for all-new SnowPlow components and other ambitious new developments

 We discuss each of these in turn below.